 Grilled Baby Back Ribs with Basil Chile Lemonade Glaze

-With garden-fresh basil, pure organic olive oil, just-picked organic lemons, zesty chili flakes, and Uncle Matt’s organic homestyle lemonade, you’ll be running to fire up the grill for this mouth-watering and deliciously-unexpected take on baby back ribs.
+With garden-fresh basil, pure organic olive oil, just-picked organic lemons, zesty chili flakes, and Uncle Matt’s No Sugar Added Lemonade, you’ll be running to fire up the grill for this mouth-watering and deliciously-unexpected take on baby back ribs.

 5 pounds pork baby back ribs, cut into half-racks if needed to fit on grill $

 1 teaspoon cayenne

 1. Remove the membrane from underside of ribs: Slide a screwdriver tip along each bone and under one end of membrane to loosen, then grab membrane with a paper towel and pull off (it’s okay if membrane breaks and bits remain).

 2. In a small bowl, mix salt, pepper, and cayenne.
 Put ribs on a baking sheet and sprinkle on both sides with salt mixture.
 Snugly wrap each rack in heavy-duty foil.
 Let sit 30 minutes at room temperature.